UOSnetwork/ucom.uip/README.md

-U°OS Improvement Proposals (UIPs)
+U°Community Improvement Proposals (UIPs)
 ---------------------------------

-This repository is for U°OS Improvement Proposals (UIPs).
+This repository is for U°Community Improvement Proposals (CIPs).

-For detailed project information and a guide on UIPs see [CONTRIBUTING](../../../uos.docs/blob/master/CONTRIBUTING.md).
+For detailed project information and a guide on CIPs see [CONTRIBUTING](../../../uos.docs/blob/master/CONTRIBUTING.md).